polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ### Image naming convention

+IMPORTANT: Unlike many Docker image, `srtool` there is no `latest` tag for `srtool` and you must knowingly provide the compiler version as described below.

 The naming convention for `paritytech/srtool` Docker images specifies the version of the Rust compiler used to compile the code included in the image.
 For example, the image `paritytech/srtool:1.62.0` indicates that the tools included in the image were compiled with version `1.62.0` of the `rustc` compiler.
 In addition to the compiler version, some images specify the version of the build script used.
 For example, an image named `paritytech/srtool:1.62.0-0.9.19` was compiled with version `1.62.0` of the `rustc` compiler but using the version `0.9.19` of the build script.

-The image that only specifies the compiler version always contains the latest version of the software.
+NOTE: The image that only specifies the compiler version always contains the latest version of the software.

 ### Download an image from the Docker Hub